jofas/cv/resume.typ

   Created the technical domain specification for an application for teachers to conveniently generate rich semester plans that apply Inquiry-based Learning.
-  Currently in the stage of raising funds for development.

 - #link("https://carpolice.de")[*carpolice.de.*]
   Developed second iteration of the carpolice.de Insurtech platform,